SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/blackbox.rst

 Add RTL source
 --------------

 With the function ``addRTLPath()`` you can associate your RTL sources with the blackbox.
-After the generation of your Spinal code you can call the fonction ``mergeRTLSource`` to merge all sources together.
+After the generation of your SpinalHDL code you can call the function ``mergeRTLSource`` to merge all of the sources together.

 .. code-block:: scala